MBA from India (IIM/ISB) vs MBA Abroad in 2021 – Which is better from ROI perspective?

 Pros of MBA in India

 A good score in the entrance tests is enough for getting admissions to the best B-schools in India.
-Written test is followed by the twin rounds of group discussion (GD) and personal interview (PI).
+The written test is followed by the twin rounds of group discussion (GD) and personal interview (PI).

 Work experience criteria